We're Here to Listen

 I started my career in mental health as a student at Northampton Community College (NCC) where I graduated with my Associate’s degree in Psychology.
-I transferred to East Stroudsburg University (ESU) where I got my Bachelor's of Science in Psychology and a certificate in Crisis Intervention.
+I transferred to East Stroudsburg University (ESU) where I got my Bachelor of Science in Psychology and a certificate in Crisis Intervention.
 While at ESU, I interned for Upward Bound and worked one-on-one with high school students.
 I assessed students’ needs like family issues, career interests, goal setting, prioritizing, time management, and test anxiety.
 In December 2019, I started working as a Registered Behavior Technician (RBT) for children with Autism Spectrum Disorder (ASD).
-I work with the children by going into the community and supporting them with their goals like communication and social skills.
-I recently completed the Mental Health and Wellness program at New York University (NYU).
+I worked with the children by going into the community and supporting them with their communication and social skills.
+I recently graduated with my Masters's in Art from New York University (NYU).

-I have experience working with children and adolescents with ASD, depression, anxiety, and ADHD.
-I have a holistic approach to my style.
-Cognitive Behavioral Therapy, Person-Centered Therapy, Play Therapy, Acceptance and Commitment Therapy, and Somatic Therapy are some therapy types I focus on.
+I have experience working with children, adolescents, and adults with ASD, depression, anxiety, and Bipolar.
+I have also helped clients who have difficulties with negative body image and ADHD.
+My counseling style is a holistic approach with strength-based interventions including, Cognitive Behavioral Therapy, Person-Centered Therapy, Play Therapy, Acceptance and Commitment Therapy, and Somatic Therapy.
 I like to look at a person as a whole and believe that every individual is different and should be approached differently based on their needs.

 “Fall in love with caring for yourself: mind, body, and spirit”